Intrinsic Dimension of Geometric Data Sets: Metric Measure Spaces, Concentration, and Lipschitz Order

-\section{Metric measure spaces, concentration, and Lipschitz order}
+\section{Metric Measure Spaces, Concentration, and Lipschitz Order}

 In this section, we recollect some pieces of metric measure geometry, i.e., the theory of metric measure spaces.
-Most importantly, this will include the concepts of \emph{observable distance} (\cref{definition:observable.distance}) and \emph{Lipschitz order} (\cref{definition:lipschitz.order}), introduced by Gromov~\cite{Gromov99}.
+Most importantly, this will include the concepts of \emph{observable distance} (Definition~\ref{definition:observable.distance}) and \emph{Lipschitz order} (Definition~\ref{definition:lipschitz.order}), introduced by~\citet{Gromov99}.